More

 Instructions

-1. For the molé: Heat the oil in a medium saucepan over medium heat.
+1. Heat the oil in a medium saucepan over medium heat.
 Add the almonds and cook, stirring constantly, until just beginning to toast, about 4 minutes.
 Add the onions and cook, stirring constantly until just beginning to soften, about 2 minutes.

 3. Pour in the chicken broth and bring the mixture to a boil at high heat.
-Reduce to a simmer and cook until the chile softens, about 5 minutes.
+Reduce to a simmer and cook until the chili softens, about 5 minutes.

 4. Pour the broth mixture into a high-powered blender along with the peanuts, cinnamon, cumin, coriander, and chopped chocolate and blend until smooth.
 Season to taste with salt.
 Set aside.

-5. For the enchiladas: Have a 9 x 13 inch baking dish ready.
-Preheat the oven to 400°F. Wrap 12 corn tortillas in foil and warm them in the oven until pliable, about 15 minutes.
+1. Have a 9-by-13-inch baking dish ready.
+Preheat the oven to 400°F. Wrap 12 corn tortillas in foil and warm them in the heating oven until pliable, about 15 minutes.

-6. Meanwhile, heat a large, cast-iron skillet over medium high heat.
-Add 2 tablespoons of oil and the shrimp.
+2. Meanwhile, heat a large, cast-iron skillet over medium-high heat.
+Add oil and the shrimp.
 Cook the shrimp until just opaque and beginning to curl, about 2 minutes.
 Turn off the heat.
-Add ½ cup molé to the shrimp and stir to combine.
+Add 1/2 cup molé to the shrimp and stir to combine.

 Latest Stories